The Church and the Market

 I have already argued against some advocates of the free market that free market theory leaves plenty of room for moral judgment (see Practical Economics: How Things Work, Why There is Room for Morality, Where to Go from Here).
 Fortunately, Woods does not need this correction, but his book does not adequately treat the “edge issues” where the government’s duty both to protect freedom and to combat injustice tend to blur, opening legitimate debate about potential governmental intervention in economic matters.
 Common rights to water would be one of many such issues, and the pros and cons of government intrusion are not always easy to sort out.
 Woods also misses an opportunity to explain important distinctions concerning private property, failing to make it clear that even if property is a natural right, this does not make it an absolute right.
-Fortunately, these issues, are not central to his thesis.

-But in his chapters “In Defense of Economics”, “Prices, Wages, and Labor”, “Money and Banking”, “The Economics and Morality of Foreign Aid”, “The Welfare State, the Family and Civil Society” and “Answering the Distributist Critique”, Woods does yeoman work in articulating clear economic principles along with the results of applying or ignoring them.
+Indeed, in his chapters “In Defense of Economics”, “Prices, Wages, and Labor”, “Money and Banking”, “The Economics and Morality of Foreign Aid”, “The Welfare State, the Family and Civil Society” and “Answering the Distributist Critique”, Woods does yeoman work in articulating clear economic principles along with the results of applying or ignoring them.
 He provides the kind of basic understanding of both economics and the nature of the market which make it possible to evaluate policy recommendations and, in some cases, legitimately disagree with what it has been popular, at least in the West, for many churchmen to recommend—when they unfortunately exceed their special spiritual and moral competence.

 For a Catholic, one of the most interesting points made by Woods (himself a serious Catholic, as are many in his camp) is that the theories of the Austrian school are actually a continuation of insights, observations and principles first enunciated by the Catholic scholastic theologians and moralists of the late medieval and early modern period.
 These ideas, therefore, actually have a venerable history in Catholic thought.
 They are not new, post-Enlightenment, secular ideas.
 Moreover, as Woods also points out in assessing the consequences of incorrect economic prescriptions in the modern world, Pope John Paul II had already begun by 1991 to articulate serious concerns about the extremely deleterious effects on the social order of the policies of what he called the “the social assistance state” (see especially Centesimus Annus, #48).